linssab/XISMuS/HELP.md

 At the end of the process, an image should appear at the Front Panel and the subpanels on the top- and bottom-right parts should be updated.<br>

 ## Changing compiled sample configuration <a name="reconfigure"></a>
+If calculating the netpeak area for both alpha and beta macros is getting confusing or is not needed any longer or if the output images are too chunky or too smooth, or even if the images are presenting too many dead pixels, you can change/tweak few configuration parameters to what is more suitable.
+This can be done by clicking the small rubik's cube icon in the bottom-right part of the front panel.<br>
+You will immediately see some options that were not available in the configuration panel before.
+For now ignore thickratio option, it it only there to be used in the future updates with extended functionalities.
+As for the other option, "enhance", will change how the exported images look.
+Leaving it ON will create smoother images, while leaving it OFF will produce chunkier images.<br>
+The other options you are already familiar with, so change them accordingly.
+Background estimation method cannot be changed unless you reset the sample by clicking the corresponding front panel button.
+After resetting the sample you'll have to recompile the data.<br>

 ## Verifying and accessing the compiled data <a name="output"></a>